Feminist Take: Vintage Aluminum Christmas Tree

 Women, Consumer Culture and the Vintage Aluminum Christmas Tree

 Mid-century advertising heavily targeted women, reflecting and reinforcing their roles as the primary decision maker for household purchases.
-Aluminum trees fit neatly into the “convenience culture” of the ‘50s and ‘60s, where products were designed to save time.
-Advertisements for aluminum trees emphasized ease of setup, lack of maintenance and a modern flair, all features that caught the eye of busy housewives managing the complexities of holiday traditions on top of their daily domestic chores.
+Aluminum trees fit neatly into the “convenience culture” of the ‘50s and ‘60s.
+Ads for aluminum trees emphasized ease of setup, lack of maintenance and a modern flair, all features that caught the eye of busy housewives managing the complexities of holiday traditions on top of their daily domestic chores.

 Subverting Tradition?